SysKitTeam/docs-point/releases/cloud/point-2024-05-09-release-note.md

 * **Improvements made to Provisioning!**

-  * **When creating or editing provisioning templates** admins can now add security groups and mail-enabled security groups to the Additional Site Collection Admins section.
+  * **When creating or editing provisioning templates** admins can now add security groups and mail-enabled security groups in the Additional Site Collection Admins section.

   * **The SharePoint Site Provisioning template** now includes the option to Select a Language from the dropdown menu of available languages.